 Design element Considerations Security and safety Site-specific needs will determine security requirements.
-Some general considerations include: • locate the facility at the hub of pedestrian activity for passive surveillance. • at passenger transport hubs, locate the facility adjacent to the station platforms.
-Consider lighting and security cameras provisions for the facility as part of statio design.
-Requirements for lighting of public areas are outlined in AS/NZS 1158 Lighting for roads and public spaces. locate facility so taxi passengers are generally not required to cross a road, especially at night. taxi facilities with high use for late night travel may need to be established as 'secure' taxi ranks (usually Friday and Saturday nights and special events such as New Year's Eve).
-These ranks could include: taxi rank marshalls and security guards to supervise passengers to queue in an environment that is free from unruly and inappropriate behaviour an organised supply of taxis to the rank to meet demand management of the flow of passengers and organisation of share rides as required answers to customer queries about routes and fares security camera surveillance.
+Some general considerations include: locate the facility at the hub of pedestrian activity for passive surveillance at passenger transport hubs, locate the facility adjacent to the station platforms.
+Consider lighting and security cameras provisions for the facility as part of station design.
+Requirements for lighting of public areas are outlined in AS/NZS 1158 Lighting for roads and public spaces. locate facility so taxi passengers are generally not required to cross a road, especially at night taxi facilities with high use for late night travel may need to be established as 'secure' taxi ranks (usually Friday and Saturday nights and special events such as New Year's Eve).
+These ranks could include: taxi rank marshalls and security guards to supervise passengers to queue in an environment that is free from unruly and inappropriate behaviour an organised supply of taxis to the rank to meet demand an organised supply of tax's to the rank to meet demand management of the flow of passengers and organisation of share rides as required answers to customer queries about routes and fares - security camera surveillance.